piku235/JungiThemeBundle/Resources/doc/theme-resolver.md

 | Jungi\Bundle\ThemeBundle\Resolver\InMemoryThemeResolver |
 | Jungi\Bundle\ThemeBundle\Resolver\SessionThemeResolver |

-They're mentioned in the installation steps, so if you still don't know what every of them does [go here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/installation.md#step-3-configuration).
+They are mentioned in the installation steps, so if you do not know what every of them is doing [go here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/installation.md#step-3-configuration).

 Creating theme resolver
 -----------------------

 I will show you how to create a theme resolver on the example.
-Let's say that we're creating a theme resolver whose task will be to return a theme chose by user.
-If the user hasn't chosen any theme then a default theme will be returned.
+Let's say that we are creating a theme resolver whose task will be to return a theme chose by the user.
+If the user has not chosen any theme then a default theme will be returned.
 However the user can be not authenticated, so lets say that the theme resolver will return null in this case.

 The theme resolver could look like below: